timmyjose/zkp_chaum_pedersen/README.md

-## An authentication system implemnted using ZKP (Chaum-Pedersen) protocol
+## An authentication system implemented using ZKP (Chaum-Pedersen) protocol

 TBD